Incoming Exchange Students

 Academic counselling is the responsibility of your home university before you apply for exchange.
 Please seek your home university's advice while preparing your Study Plan and get their approval to transfer the units for the courses which you wish to take while on exchange at NUS.
 The Office of University Registrar assists in the application and registration of courses at NUS.
 Please see their Non-Graduating Programme page for the complete information.
 There you can find information on:

-Economics, Psychology and Computer Science courses are extremely oversubscribed.
-Students majoring in Economics, Psychology and Computer Science will be given priority in the allocation of the respective courses.
-Students with other declared majors are advised against choosing Economics, Psychology and Computer Science courses.
+Architecture, Computer Science, Civil Engineering and Economics courses are extremely oversubscribed.
+Students majoring in Architecture, Computer Science, Civil Engineering and Economics will be given priority in the allocation of the respective courses.
+Students with other declared majors are advised against choosing Architecture, Computer Science, Civil Engineering and Economics and Computer Science courses.

 Course requests will be assessed by the academics teaching the course based on availability and pre-requisites.
 Courses which are not offered to exchange students are automatically excluded from the online application portal.